-Minneapolis native Eric Borash cut his chattering teeth (literally and figuratively) around the same local club scene of the late '80's that spawned The Replacements, The Jayhawks, Soul Asylum, husker du and one-time employer, Prince.
+Minnesota native Eric Borash cut his teeth in the Minneapolis scene of the '80's that spawned The Replacements, The Jayhawks, Soul Asylum, Husker Du and one-time employer, Prince.

-The wealth of experience and insight gained through years both “behind the wheel” and “under the hood” of these classics is reflected in his creative philosophy to this day (his personal collection of vintage instruments and amplifiers is a little crazy, by some standards).
+The wealth of experience and insight gained through years both “behind the wheel” and “under the hood” of these classics is reflected in his creative philosophy to this day.

-after a decade or so of "paying dues", Eric relocated to Nashville in 1997, where he has enjoyed a successful career as a professional guitarist. his studio credits include Radney Foster, eric church, the Warren Bros., Randy Rogers Band, Marc Broussard, Hank III and countless others (that was his playing on "bad things" by Jace Everett, featured as the theme to the hit HBO series “True Blood”, nominated for the “Best Soundtrack” Grammy). additionally, he has logged thousands of live network tv, radio and concert performances with some of music's biggest artists and tours.
+Eric relocated to Nashville in 1997, where he has enjoyed a successful career as a professional guitarist.
+His studio credits include Radney Foster, Eric Church, Kacey Musgraves, The Randy Rogers Band, Marc Broussard, Hank III and countless others (that was his playing on "Bad Things" by Jace Everett, featured as the theme to the hit HBO series “True Blood”).
+Additionally, he has logged thousands of live network tv, radio and concert performances with some of music's biggest artists and tours.

-eric has garnered a reputation as the “Chaperone of Tone” for Music City’s who’s who.
-From A-list studio cats to some of the most legendary figures in music, Eric is considered by many to be one of the best.
-His knowledge and understanding of great guitar tone has made him the “secret weapon” to some of the finest players in the business.
+Eric has simultaneously garnered a reputation as one of the premier designers/technicians in the industry.
+His knowledge and understanding of great guitar tone has made him the “secret weapon” to the top musicians, producers, and artists in the business.

-In addition to designing and building his own Ebo Customs line of tube amplifiers, he has worked extensively as a consultant and design engineer for some of the world's largest MI manufacturers, as well as several acclaimed “boutique” lines.
-The president of one such company fondly described him as “the Elvis Presley of tube amp designers.”
+In addition to designing and building his own EBO CUSTOMS line of tube amplifiers, he has also worked extensively as a consultant and design engineer for other M.I. manufacturers.